alu129156/Custom-enigma/README.md

     java -jar target/custom-enigma-0.8.0.jar
    ```
     You will run the Main and it will search for the best combination of rotors, testing 52Million plugboards.
 The result will appear in the console after 20 minutes and will persist in bestMachines.txt.
+    312Million plugboards with the best rotor configuration have already been tested.
+200K batch results are in bestMachines.txt.
 ## 🌟Contributors
 - The Enigma M3 encryption is based on this repository: https://github.com/angelborroy/custom-enigma
 - MikePound´s fitness folder: https://github.com/mikepound/enigma